nicolopinci/polimi_failure_prediction/Blood Refrigerators/README.md

 ## Blood Refrigerators
-This repository contains a blood refrigerator real data set, which can be read using the "Read dataset.ipynb" notebook.
+This repository contains a blood refrigerator real data set which is split in different prediction window (PW) in the folders PW_*.
+Each folder Each folder contains the train, test and validation split by which the following algorithms are trained and tested.
 The following table summarizes the meaning of each variable:

 | Variable name | Meaning |